awsdocs/iam-user-guide/doc_source/reference_policies_iam-condition-keys.md

 + [Amazon Cognito Overview](https://docs.aws.amazon.com/mobile/sdkforios/developerguide/cognito-auth.html#d0e664) in the *AWS Mobile SDK for iOS Developer Guide* guide
 + [About Web Identity Federation](id_roles_providers_oidc.md)

-## Available Keys for SAML\-Based Federation<a name="condition-keys-saml"></a>
+## Available Keys for SAML\-Based AWS STS Federation<a name="condition-keys-saml"></a>

-If you are working with [SAML\-based federation](https://docs.aws.amazon.com/STS/latest/UsingSTS/CreatingSAML.html), you can include additional condition keys in the policy\.
+If you are working with [SAML\-based federation](https://docs.aws.amazon.com/STS/latest/UsingSTS/CreatingSAML.html) using AWS Security Token Service \(AWS STS\), you can include additional condition keys in the policy\.

 ### SAML Role Trust Policies<a name="condition-keys-saml_trust-policy"></a>